 We use wide mouth glass canning jars every day for storing foods.
 We hardly ever use plastic any more.
 Why?
 Well, we find the glass jars very useful and we don’t like plastic.
 I’ll explain why.

 These work really work for a variety of uses in our kitchen and sometimes beyond.
-As the photo above shows, we use them for long-term food storage.
+As the photo below shows, we use them for long-term food storage.
 Most of the things there we bought in bulk at local food coops and natural food stores.
 Left to right, you see raisins with goji berries behind them, black beans, garbanzo beans, pinto beans, multi-colored popcorn, dark quinoa, and brown rice.
 Clear glass canning jars are great as kitchen canisters for instantly seeing what is inside them.
 There are two sizes on that shelf, the one quart and the two quart.
 We also use pint and half-pint jars a lot.
 We stick with wide mouth jars most of the time but do have a few glass jelly jars as well.